 March

-If you have the luck of the Irish, your grass will start growing around this time.
+With the luck of the Irish combined with your location, your grass may start growing around this time.
 Mow that lawn!
 It's crucial to cut slightly lower than usual the first few times.
 Ensure your soil pH is balanced and get rid of any unwanted moss that might have made its way to your lawn in the cooler, damper months.

 April

-Seed, seed, and overseed!
+Seed, seed, and overseed, if needed!
 As the temperature heats up, your warm-season grass will enter active growth due to soil temperatures also rising, meaning if you need to plant, lawn solutions point to now being the time to do it.
 Continue to mow, but now at normal heights.

 May